trisulnsm/dinodoc/trisuldocs/docs/ug/ui/create_dashboards.md

 ## Explore a Newly Added Dashboard

-Now you are at the new dashboard panel with the added modules where you can monitor the metrics of the module.
+Once you have created a new dashboard, Now you are at the new dashboard panel with the added modules where you can monitor the metrics of the module.
 The newly created dashboard displays the graphical chart of the meters along with following elements.

 ![](images/modules.png)